 A New Path

 By mid-1982 the Odyssey² no longer falls under the Magnavox brand, having been given its own division under NAP.
 This move is a bid to expand distribution of the console outside of authorized Magnavox dealers, including a deal with Sears to stock the console and its games on their shelves.
 A new in-house development team titled the Game Group, headed by original O² game programmer Sam Overton, has also been set up to provide new games for the O².
 Through 1982 and into 1983, the system also starts getting some third-party software support, with two cartridges by game maker Imagic and four arcade translations from Parker Brothers.
 The next generation Odyssey 3 is previewed at the 1983 January CES, with 16K of RAM, Z80B CPU, a chiclet-style keyboard, new voice-synthesizer and optional 300 baud modem, along with a later announced laserdisc module to play games such as arcade sensation Dragon’s Lair.
 The new system has a hefty display resolution at 320×210 pixels, even better than Mattel’s planned next-gen console powerhouse Intellivision III.
-The O3 is subsequently re-tooled as the Odyssey Command Centre, with an expected release in the 3rd quarter of 1983 and a listed price of $199.
+The O3 is subsequently re-tooled as the Odyssey Command Center, with an expected release in the 3rd quarter of 1983 and a listed price of $199.
 The most far-reaching aspect of the Command Center is probably the expansion port at the back of the device, which allows for a range of plug-ins for added features, such as voice synthesis, modem and computer programming modules.